flyteorg/flyte/rsts/deployment/cluster_config/auth_migration.rst

                 # Replace with the client id created for Flyte.
                 clientId: 0oal5rch46pVhCGF45d6
         appAuth:
-            # External delegates app auth responsibilities to an external authorization server, Internal means Flyte Admin does it itself
+            # External delegates app auth responsibilities to an external authorization server, Internal means FlyteAdmin does it itself
             authServerType: External
             thirdPartyConfig:
                 flyteClient: